AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/request-course.rst

    archive_date: 2021-09-01      # becomes hidden from instructors
    delete_date:  2021-09-01      # after this, we ask if it can be deleted

+   # For the course dates itself (just for our reference, not too important)
+   start_date: 2020-10-01
+   end_date: 2020-12-15
+   course_times: Exercise sessions Tuesday afternoons, Deadlines Fridays at 18

    # The dates above actually aren't used.
 These control visibility:
    private: false
    archive: false